IEA (2017), "Digitalisation and Energy", IEA, Paris https://www.iea.org/reports/digitalisation-and-energy

 Digitalisation could also benefit specific clean energy technologies like carbon capture and storage (CCS).
 Digital technology applications for CO2 capture are similar in nature and benefit to digitalisation in industry and power generation.
 Specifically, optimisation of control processes through automation and enhanced data collection and analytics are likely to reduce overall costs.
 Much of the digital transformation and innovation from the oil and gas industry appears to be transferable to CO2 storage assessment and development as well.

 Policy-making processes can also benefit from more timely and sophisticated collection and publication of energy data that greater access to digital data could facilitate.
 For example, digital data can revolutionise an evolving process known as “data fusion”, in which datasets are created which are far more powerful than a simple sum of their parts.
 One example is work in the United Kingdom to combine data for local areas about annual consumption of electricity and/or gas with information on building stocks (type of buildings, floor area, age of buildings), energy audits, and socio-economic indicators.

-Digitalization can facilitate positive change, but only if policy makers undertake efforts to understand, channel and harness digitalization’s impacts and to minimise its risks.
-While there is no simple roadmap to show how an increasingly digitalized energy world will look in the future, the IEA recommends ten no-regrets policy actions that governments can take to prepare.
+Digitalisation can facilitate positive change, but only if policy makers undertake efforts to understand, channel and harness digitalisation’s impacts and to minimise its risks.
+While there is no simple roadmap to show how an increasingly digitalised energy world will look in the future, the IEA recommends ten no-regrets policy actions that governments can take to prepare.
 This list is not intended to be exhaustive or definitive, and recognises that national circumstances and contexts vary between countries.
 It is hoped it will foster further discussion among governments, companies and other stakeholders.

 - Build digital expertise within their staff: